Medicinal Plant Lexicon

 Recognised medical use

-Witch hazel bark: internally for short-term treatment of diarrhoeal diseases; externally for mouth sores and discomfort associated with varicose veins such as aching and heavy legs (ESCOP).
+Witch hazel bark: internally for short-term treatment of diarrhoeal diseases; externally for mouth sores and discomfort associated with varicose veins such as aching and heavy legs.
 Clinical studies (approval).
 For relief of symptoms such as itchiness, burning, minor bleeding from haemorrhoids grade I and II inflammation of the mucosa in the anal area.

-Witch hazel: externally to treat bruises, skin irritations, sunburn, insect bites, haemorrhoids, also with light skin and mucosal inflammation (ESCOP).
+Witch hazel: externally to treat bruises, skin irritations, sunburn, insect bites, haemorrhoids, also with light skin and mucosal inflammation.
 Clinical studies (approval): with superficial skin injuries, local inflammation of the skin and mucous membranes (creams), in addition to ointments: for the treatment of haemorrhoids in the early stages (grade I and II).
-The HMPC has classified witch hazel leaves, witch hazel and witch hazel bark as traditional herbal medicinal products (see "traditional use").

 Traditional use